metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_ibm_power_vs_cluster_v1beta2_manifest.md

 Optional:

 - `default_pool_name` (String) defaultPoolName defines the name of a VPC Load Balancer Backend Pool to use for the VPC Load Balancer Listener.
-- `protocol` (String) protocol defines the protocol to use for the VPC Load Balancer Listener.Will default to TCP protocol if not specified.
+- `protocol` (String) protocol defines the protocol to use for the VPC Load Balancer Listener.
+Will default to TCP protocol if not specified.

 <a id="nestedatt--spec--load_balancers--backend_pools"></a>